dumlutimuralp/docker-networking/README.md

 docker exec -it < container id > bash (This would attach the terminal to the container that is running in the background.
 To execute commands in the container)

-docker run -it --name test1  dumlutimuralp/networktest /bin/bash (This command would start the container in the foreground and attach the terminal to the container right away, to properly exit, without killing the container, use ctrl + P + Q)
+docker run -it --name test1  dumlutimuralp/networktest /bin/bash (This command would start the container in the foreground and attach the terminal to the container right away.
+To properly exit, without killing the container, use ctrl + P + Q)

 * docker pull : copies images to docker host
 * docker images : lists images on the docker host